Ascend/samples/cplusplus/environment/prepare_ENV/README_200DK_EN.md

     2. Make the configuration take effect.
         **source ~/.bashrc**

+5. Deploying the Media Module.
+    1. Upload [A200dk-npu-driver-{software version}-ubuntu18.04-aarch64-minirc.tar.gz](https://ascend.huawei.com/en/#/hardware/firmware-drivers) to the \$HOME/Ascend directory.
+    2. Go to the directory where the Driver package is stored and run the following command as the installation user to extract the Driver package:
+         **cd \$HOME/Ascend**
+         **tar zxvf A200dk-npu-driver-{software version}-ubuntu18.04-aarch64-minirc.tar.gz**

  **Perform the following operations in the operating environment (Atlas 200 DK).**
 1. Log in to the operating environment.
     ssh HwHiAiUser@X.X.X.X